vmunte/Cloud_Fraction_Atlantic2024/README.md

 How to use this repository:
 1. navigate to the notebooks folder and download the GOES data following this notebook: [DownloadGOES](https://github.com/UW-MLGEO/Cloud_fraction_Atlantic2024/blob/main/notebooks/DownloadGOESData.ipynb)
 2. next navigate to the DownloadERA5 notebook to download the supplementary meteorlogical field [DownloadERA5](https://github.com/UW-MLGEO/Cloud_fraction_Atlantic2024/blob/main/notebooks/DownloadERA5.ipynb)
+3. to process each individual GOES variable, naviate to the data folder and then to ai_ready, here we put all of the scripts for each variable, the notebooks take the raw data and make them ai ready.
+[Process GOES data](https://github.com/UW-MLGEO/Cloud_fraction_Atlantic2024/tree/main/data/ai_ready)
+4. with the newly saved netcdf files all other notebooks in the notebooks folder should be completely reproducible.